 - 2.2.2 In addition to Paragraph 2.2.1, the fire safety systems required for firecells in early childhood centres shall be as follows: - a) In single storey early childhood centres, dedicated sleeping areas shall be protected with supplementary smoke detectors.
-The alarm system and any smoke detection system shall comply with NZS 4512. - b) Where the escape height of the early childhood centre is greater than 2.0 m, a Type 7 system shall be installed throughout the building. - c) If the early childhood centre is not located on the ground floor at least two separate places of safety shall be provided.
-Each place of safety shall be separated with fire separations designed to the property rating and have direct access to a safe path or final exit.
+The alarm system and any smoke detection system shall comply with NZS 4512. - b) Where the escape height of the early childhood centre is greater than 2.0 m: - i) a Type 7 system shall be installed throughout the building, and - ii) at least two separate places of safety shall be provided, and - iii) each place of safety shall be separated with fire separations designed to the property rating and have direct access to a safe path or final exit.